 Extension of Incomplete.
-After an Incomplete grade is recorded, if a student requires more time to complete work, a Request for Extension of Incomplete must be completed and sent to the Registrar’s Office.
+After an Incomplete grade is recorded, if a student requires more time to complete work, an Incomplete Grade Extension form (found on the Faculty and Staff forms page) may be completed and sent to the Registrar’s Office.
 Extensions may be requested only once and are limited to a period of one semester, expiring on the grading deadline of the next semester (inclusive of the summer semester).
 Requests for Extensions are accepted only if the grade on the course is still I (Incomplete).

 Completion of Work.
-After the student completes and submits the outstanding work to you, evaluate the work and submit a new grade using the Grade Change/Submission Form.
+After the student completes and submits the outstanding work to you, evaluate the work and submit a new grade using the Grade Change/Submission Form (found on the Faculty and Staff forms page).

 - Explanations for the grade change and dean’s approval are not required when the grade being changed is either I (Incomplete) or GP (Grade Pending).

 - Grades that have lapsed to a permanent grade (a grade other than GP or I) cannot be changed to Incomplete.
 Changes of permanent grades require an explanation and dean’s approval.

 If a grade is not provided before the Satisfactory Academic Progress (SAP) review for following semester, the GP grade lapses to Y (Unreported Evaluation).
 The Y notation does not impact the student’s GPA; courses for which the student is assigned a Y grade cannot be used to fulfill degree or other requirements.

 Once a permanent grade has been submitted grade changes should be made only in the most exceptional circumstances, such as to correct a reporting error.
-Instructors who submit a change of permanent grade for a student must complete the Grade Change/Submission form and provide a full explanation or reason for the change.
+Instructors who submit a change of permanent grade for a student must complete the Grade Change/Submission Form (found on the Faculty and Staff forms page) and provide a full explanation or reason for the change.
 Approval of the dean is required.

 In addition, the following guidelines apply to grade changes.